 Salesforce API Version

 When you initially create your connector and authenticate your Salesforce instance, that connector will be setup based on your current version of the Salesforce API.
+You can customize the Salesforce API version being used by scrolling to the bottom of the Connector page and adjusting the API checkbox in the "Options" section.

 Once FormAssembly supports a new API version, the box will be automatically checked and the API setting will show the previous API version.
 Since API changes are not always backward compatible, this ensures that a connector will continue to work after an API update.